JOSCHLINER/adventofcode/README.md

+## No nice code to be found here - but working one 👍

 # Advent of Code 🎄

 Advent of Code is an annual Coding Advent calendar created by [Eric Wastl](https://github.com/topaz), it consists of two coding problems each day the user may solve.
 In this repository, you can find my solution to the problems presented.